 Diversity and inclusion

-Making the physics community more welcoming and supportive for people from all backgrounds
+Making the physics community more welcoming and supportive for people from all backgrounds.

-Making the physics community more representative of society is one of the core goals of the IOP, set out in its latest strategy document.
+Making the physics community more representative of society is one of the core goals of the IOP, set out in our latest strategy document.
 We want people from all backgrounds to make physics a satisfying career, whether in education, research, healthcare, industry or business.
 We know that for physics to help solve the challenges facing us today in healthcare, the environment, and the economy, we need to draw on talent, insights and perspectives from all parts of society.

 We have been working to understand and remove barriers to wider participation in physics since 2006, but we recognise the world of physics still has further to go.